The-Wishlist-Co/docs/wishlistSvcAPI.md

 - 404 Not Found
 - 405 Invalid input
 ```
-## Delete Wishlist Item by wishlist Id and item Id
+## Delete Wishlist Item by wishlist ID and item Id
-Deleting a Wishlist item marks the item as deleted and produces an HTTP response confirming the action.
+Delete Wishlist item marks the item matching the given wishlist ID and item ID (TWC internal platform IDs) as deleted and produces an HTTP response confirming the action.

 If the wishlist/item does not exist, this method returns a ResourceNotFound error.

+**THIS API IS DEPRECIATED**

 Endpoint: ```/api/wishlist/{wishlistId}/items/{id}```